 - Some anglers have said that it is a little on the 'stiff side' but this is down to personal preference

-Best Budget Spin Rod
+The Best Budget Spinning Rod

 Pros